dilner1/Connect-4/README.md

     - If there is an error with the sessionStorage data the player names default to Player 1 and Player 2 so there will always be information on who's turn it is

-    - On a win the player message results to '{Player1/2} Starts'
+    - On a win the player message returns to '{Player1/2} Starts'

     ![Player start](assets/Images/player_starts.png)
     ![Player turn](assets/Images/player_turn.png)